levideutsch/my-phase-3-frontend/README.md

 The lower half of the User page allows the user to create a new joke.

 ![image](public/image_5.png)
-Here we can see how the user can edit their new joke
+Here we can see how the user can edit their new joke.

+### Hope you enjoyed!